What’s the Buzz

 Biopsy

-If you get recurrent styes or chalazia, your eye doctor may perform a biopsy.
+If you get recurrent styes or chalazion, your eye doctor may perform a biopsy.
 This involves removing a small tissue sample from your eyelid to make sure there is nothing more serious going on.

 If a chalazion is left untreated, it can grow in size and press upon your eye, causing eyelid swelling and blurry vision.
 A chalazion usually heals within a week with home treatment.
 Without treatment, it can take much longer, 4-6 weeks, for the meibomian gland to open up.
 Also, an untreated chalazion puts you at risk of developing another one.